 |Yummy omelet with spiced apples at The Roanoker|

-Recently named one of Virginia’s five best breakfast places by Southern Living, TheRoanoker lives up to its mission.
+Named one of Virginia’s five best breakfast places by Southern Living, TheRoanoker lives up to its mission at stated above.
 Confirm that with any of the people eating their morning meal there—between 700 and 1800 daily-- most savoring a big plate of biscuits and sausage gravy, whatever else they may order.Opened as a lunch counter downtown in July, 1941 by three partners, The Roaneker was affected when two of the young men were called into service during World War II.
 The third, E. Crafton Warren, was left to run the restaurant and later became sole owner after the War.
 For many soldiers, breakfast at The Roanoker was their last meal before leaving the city to join the war effort.

 |Current location of The Roanoker|